mgoricki/apex-plugin-extend-ig-toolbar/README.md

 # Extend Interactive Grid Toolbar Plugin
-Oracle APEX Plugin for customizing Interactive Grid toolbar
+Oracle APEX Plugin for customizing Interactive Grid toolbar.

+With Interactive Grid - Extend Toolbar Plugin you can in declarative way:
+- add buttons to one of 7 default grid button groups
+- call custom Dynamic Action or one of default IG actions
+- add icon only buttons to IG toolbar
+- add hot butons to IG toolbar
+- ...

 # Changelog

 - v1.0.0 - 20171101 - Initial Release

 # Install
-- Import plugin file item_type_plugin_hr_bilog_mgoricki_advanced_slider.sql from source directory
+- Import plugin file dynamic_action_plugin_hr_bilog_extendigtoolbar.sql from source directory
-- (Optional) To optimize performance upload static files (CSS and JS) from server directory to Webserver and change File Prefix to point on server directory
+- (Optional) To optimize performance upload static files (JS) from server directory to Webserver and change prefix to point on server directory
-- (Optional) Compile package pck_advanced_plugin (from source) in DB schema (available to APEX parsing schema) and change parameter Render Procedure/Function Name to pck_advanced_plugin.p_render_item
+- (Optional) Put PL/SQL code of rendering function to the DB package

 # Settings